CU-Boulder-CRDDS/data_bootcamp_2023/content/census_data_ethics.md

 ## Session Synopsis

-In this workshop, we will broadly discuss ways in which researchers can critically engage with data.
-Through the lens of the US Census, we will explore ethical issues in data, in particular power, privacy, trust, and justice.
+In this workshop, we will broadly discuss ways in which researchers can critically engage with data, and use it in an ethically informed manner.
+Topics covered include the relationship between data and power, privacy, trust, and justice.

 ## Presentation

 [Slides](https://docs.google.com/presentation/d/1EnOE_1ILQmOkOANMJbepUbzFjhSzXPnN3QYD78yvbBA/edit?usp=sharing)

-<iframe src="ethics_presentation/ethics.pdf" style="width: 800px; height: 2800px;" frameBorder="0"></iframe>